Oaklight/openwrt-dfs-checker/README_en.md

 1. **Channel Switching**: Automatically switches to a fallback channel when the primary DFS channel is disabled due to radar detection, ensuring network connectivity.
 2. **Automatic Recovery**: After switching to the fallback channel, the script attempts to revert to the primary channel after a default period of 30 minutes.
 3. **Monitoring and Logging**: Continuously monitors the wireless interface status and logs significant events for debugging purposes.
+4. **5G Radio and Interface Detection**: Automatically identifies the 5G radio and its interfaces, eliminating the need for manual configuration.
+5. **Configurable Backoff Strategy**: Supports both linear and exponential backoff strategies for retries after connectivity failures.

 ### Usage